Kaustubh-404/Test-pitch/README.md

 **Fourth—Sustainable Liquidity System.** Liquidity providers earn yield by supplying capital to our lending pools.
 The protocol stays overcollateralized, and yield distribution is automated and transparent through **Move smart contracts** on Aptos.

-So instead of choosing between holding your crypto or spending it, with AION you get **both**—you spend, you earn, and you build credit history on-chain."
+So instead of choosing between holding your crypto or liquidating it for cash, with AION you get **both**—you access credit, your assets keep earning, and you build credit history on-chain."

 ---